kitajchuk/popsiclepropaganda/README.md

 ### Low-level scripts

-You can find some low-level scripts for doing things like sending ADA, burning tokens and minting NFTs in `./net/utils/rawtx.js`.
+You can find some low-level scripts at [./net/utils/rawtx.js](./net/utils/rawtx.js) for doing things like sending ADA, minting native tokens and NFTs, burning tokens and sending tokens.
+These scripts are for personal academic purposes in order to learn how to work with the cardano `UTxO` model.

 ### NFTs